pyDock/AlphaFold3-Conda-Install/README.md

 ## 2. Install Development Tools and Dependencies

-Install the necessary development tools and dependencies within the conda environment (not on the system OS):
+Install the necessary development tools and dependencies within the conda environment, not on the system OS.
+Note that HMMER is installed using conda and does not require independent installation or compilation, although there may be tools that cannot be installed in this way.

 ```bash
 # Install cmake, gcc, and gxx